Outsourcing: Australia overview

 While licences of patents and trade marks can be noted on the relevant registers, registration is not a precondition to validity.

-Generally, assets which are moveable property can be leased or licensed by agreement in writing, provided that the lessor or licensor is the owner of the asset.
+Generally, assets that are movable property can be leased or licensed by agreement in writing, provided that the lessor or licensor is the owner of the asset.
 Clearly if that lessor or licensor has in turn leased or licensed the asset from another person, then its ability to sub-lease or license the asset will depend on the terms of its lease or licence agreement.

-In addition, if, in substance, a lease secures payment or performance of an obligation, then it will be a security interest subject to the Personal Property Securities Act 2009 (Cth) and the lessor will need to register (or otherwise perfect) the security interest to ensure that the security interest has priority over competing interests.
+In addition, if a lease secures payment or performance of an obligation in substance, then it will be a security interest subject to the Personal Property Securities Act 2009 (Cth) and the lessor will need to register (or otherwise perfect) the security interest to ensure that the security interest has priority over competing interests.

 As a general rule, key contracts contain a prohibition on a party sub-licensing its rights under that contract without the consent of the counterparty.
 However, a lack of such a prohibition would not necessarily mean that the party would have a right to sub-license as this depends on the extent to which the rights granted are seen as personal to that party.

 As a general rule, employees can only be transferred from one employer to another with the individual employee's consent.
 The only exception to this rule would be where a statute specifically provides for the transfer of employees.
 This type of statutory provision is not common in Australia.

 For more information on transferring employees on an outsourcing, including structuring employee arrangements (including any notice, information and consultation obligations) and calculating redundancy pay, see Transferring employees on an outsourcing in Australia: overview (www.practicallaw.com/4-579-0325).